Why It Matters:

-You might know that a growing number of Americans are becoming eligible for health savings accounts, which allows them to set aside money for qualifying medical expenses, tax-free.
+You might know that a growing number of Americans are becoming eligible for health savings accounts, which can allow them to set aside pretax money for qualifying medical expenses.

-But you might not know exactly which expenses an HSA can or can’t cover.
+But it can be tough keeping track of exactly which expenses an HSA can or can’t cover.